jugal13/EE569-Image-Processing/README.md

 # EE569 - Digital Image Processing Coursework

+Implementation of image processing algorithms as part of USC EE569 Coursework

+- Note
   - Each assignment solves a different problem and is self contained that is it is completely executable
   - The corrsponding shell script can compile and run the C++ program with the required arguments
   - Matlab programs can be run in matlab compiler or online

 ## Assignment 1